Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hamiltonian Paths

 \section{Hamiltonian Paths}

-In this section we investigate the problem variant of finding Hamiltonian subgraphs.
-Note that this property is not captured by any of the meta theorems in \Cref{sec:meta}. \gprop{Hamiltonian}-\SL is known to be \FPT when parameterized by the size of the subgraph~$k$~\cite{monien1985find}.
-For the multi-layer case, we can show that it is already intractable for any $\ell \geq 2$.
+In this section we investigate the problem of finding Hamiltonian subgraphs, that is, subgraphs that have a simple path visiting all vertices. \autoref{cor:hardness} in \autoref{sec:meta} states that \PathML is \W{1}-hard when parameterized by the combined parameter~$k$ and~$\ell$.
+Through closer inspection we can get a stronger result. \gprop{Hamiltonian}-\SL is known to be \NP-hard and \FPT when parameterized by the size of the subgraph~$k$~\cite{monien1985find}.
+For the multi-layer case, we can show that it is already \W{1}-hard for any constant $\ell \geq 2$.

-\begin{theorem} \PathML is \NP-hard and \W{1}-hard when parameterized by~$k$ for all $\ell \geq 2$ and $t \geq \ell$. \end{theorem} We reduce from the \textsc{Multicolored Biclique} problem.
-A simple reduction from \textsc{Clique} shows that \textsc{Multicolored Biclique} is \W{1}-hard~\cite{DM12}. \begin{proof} In \textsc{Multicolored Biclique} we are given a bipartite graph $H=(U\cup W, F)$ and a coloring that partitions vertices in $U$ and $W$ in $h$ parts each, that is, $U = U_1 \uplus \ldots \uplus U_h$ and $W = W_1 \uplus \ldots \uplus W_h$.
-We call these parts \emph{colors}.
-We need to determine whether $H$ contains a biclique of size $2h$ that consists of one vertex of each color.
-Observe that the vertex-coloring implies that any solution contains~$h$ vertices from~$U$ and~$h$ vertices from~$W$.
-We will call the vertices from~$U$ \emph{low}, and the vertices from~$W$ \emph{high}.
+\begin{theorem} \PathML is \NP-hard and \W{1}-hard when parameterized by the number~$k$ of vertices to select for all $\ell \geq 2$ and $t \geq \ell$. \end{theorem} \begin{proof} We reduce from the \textsc{Multicolored Biclique} problem.
+In \textsc{Multicolored Biclique} we are given a bipartite graph $H=(U\cup W, F)$ and a partitioning that partitions vertices in $U$ and $W$ into $h$ parts each, that is, $U = U_1 \uplus \ldots \uplus U_h$ and $W = W_1 \uplus \ldots \uplus W_h$.
+We call these $2h$ parts \emph{colors}, that is, each vertex of~$H$ is of exactly one color in~$\{U_1, \ldots, U_h, W_1, \ldots, W_h\}$.
+We need to determine whether $H$ contains a biclique of size $2h$ that contains one vertex of each color.
+A simple parameterized reduction from \textsc{Clique} shows that \textsc{Multicolored Biclique} is \W{1}-hard~\cite{DM12}.
+Observe that the vertex coloring implies that any solution contains~$h$ vertices from~$U$ and~$h$ vertices from~$W$.
+We will call the vertices from~$U$ \emph{low}, and the vertices from~$W$ \emph{high}, imagining that the vertices from~$W$ are on top of the vertices from~$U$.
 Similarly, we call colors~$U_i$ \emph{low} and colors~$W_i$~\emph{high}.
+Note that all colors are different.
 Given an instance~$H$ of \textsc{Multicolored Biclique}, we construct an instance of \PathML for $t=\ell=2$ as follows and then argue that the construction is easily generalizable.

+\emph{Reduction idea.}\quad The main idea is to create new vertices for both the vertices of the \textsc{Multicolored Biclique} instance as well as the edges.
+We create two layers where in the first one any maximal Hamiltonian subgraph contains a path that ``selects'' one vertex from each color and one edge of each combination of a high and low color.
+The second layer is constructed in such a way that each maximal Hamiltonian subgraph of the first layer is also Hamiltonian in the second layer if and only if the selected edges indeed connect the selected vertices of the respective colors, implying that the selected vertices form a multicolored biclique.